sr320/course-fish546-2018/01-Notes/Tutorials/Navigating-commandline.md

-#Just Text

-##Navigating the computer from the command line
+## Navigating the computer from the command line
-In this module we will be following a Software Carpentry Lesson.
+In this exercise we will be following a Software Carpentry Lesson.
 It is suggested that you have this page open to follow along and a bash shell window.

 ---

-#The Unix Shell
+# The Unix Shell

 *credit*:
 [![sc](http://eagle.fish.washington.edu/cnidarian/skitch/Files_and_Directories_1A575F8C.png)](http://software-carpentry.org/)